DataDog/integrations-core/teamcity/README.md

 #### Prepare TeamCity

 1. To prepare TeamCity, see [Enabling Guest Login][2].

+2. Enable `Per-project permissions` to allow assigning project-based permissions to the Guest user.
+See [Changing Authorization Mode][22].
+![Enable Guest Login][17]
-2. To collect metrics, enable `Per-project permissions` and assign the `View Usage Statistics` permission to the Guest user.
+3. Use an existing or create a new Read-only role and add the `View Usage Statistics` permission to the role.
+See [Managing Roles and Permissions][23].
+![Create Read-only Role][18]

-3. To enable the check to automatically detect build configuration type during event collection, assign the `View Build Configuration Settings` permission to the Guest user.
+3. _[Optional]_ To enable the check to automatically detect build configuration type during event collection, add the `View Build Configuration Settings` permission to the Read-only role.
+![Assign View Build Config Settings Permission][19]

+4. Assign the Read-only role to the Guest user.
+See [Assigning Roles to Users][24].
+![Guest user settings][20]
+![Assign Role][21]

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Host" xxx -->